 VISUALIZING IDENTITY (2019 - Work in Progress)

-A text-to-image Machine Learning project attempting to bridge the perception gap between social identities through AI-made visuals.
+A text-to-image Machine Learning project attempting to bridge the perception gap between social identities through AI-made visuals, formed by identity data.
 These visuals will serve as stand-ins for individuals’ isolated perceptions of experience, and references for better understanding the formation of identity, how identity impacts experience, and how these experiences compare and contrast between social groups.

 Special thanks to Riley Wong, Dr. Angie Luvara, Colin Rothfels, and Charlie Lu.